kredar/kredar.github.io/_posts/2022-11-05-Must-read-Books-for-Product-Managers.md

     image_max_size: 10px
     alt: "Trillion Dollar Coach"
     title: "\"Trillion Dollar Coach\" by Eric Schmidt, Jonathan Rosenberg and Alan Eagle"
     excerpt: "Coaching is a must-have skill for any manager, and Bill Campbell was probably one of the best business coaches.
 He coached leaders from Google, Apple, Intuit, and many other companies.
-He was a great coach, community builder, and just a great human being, and we all can learn from his legacy."
+He was a great coach, community builder, and human being, and we can all learn from his legacy."
     url: "https://amzn.to/3vHjUVi"
     btn_label: "Amazon"
     btn_class: "btn--primary"